EnaSackey01/GDP-Analysis/README.md

 ## Challenge 1

-This file contains:

-The code to create a CSV file `highest_gdp.csv`representative of the state with the highest GDP for each year.

-The code to create a CSV file `lowest_gdp.csv`representative of the state with the lowest GDP for each year.
+This file contains the code to create  CSV files `highest_gdp.csv` & `lowest_gdp.csv` representative of the state with the highest & lowest GDP for each year.

 ## Challenge 2
 Create a function called `get_percent_change` that calculates the [percent change](https://www.investopedia.com/terms/p/percentage-change.asp) of a specific state from one year to another.